wcgordon1/lamplighter/manuscript/active/ch10_Bunting_and_Orders.md

 "Indeed there have," Dore said, settling back into his chair and gesturing for them to take seats across from his desk.
 "Public safety is my top priority, and that means ensuring that all work performed on city infrastructure meets appropriate standards of oversight and accountability."

 He pulled out a folder thick with official-looking documents.
 "The new requirements are straightforward.
-All after-hours work on municipal systems—lighting, communications, utilities—must be pre-authorized through the appropriate department heads.
+All after-hours work on municipal systems; lighting, communications, utilities; must be pre-authorized through the appropriate department heads.
 Emergency exceptions require supervisor approval and follow-up documentation within twenty-four hours."

 "And the definition of 'municipal systems' includes street lamps?"